aptech/docs/docs/CR-prodc.rst

 -------

-To find the products of the elements in each row of a matrix, transpose before applying prodc.
+To find the products of the elements in each row of a matrix, transpose before applying :func:`prodc`.
 If *x* is complex, use the bookkeeping transpose (``.'``).

 To find the products of all of the elements in a matrix, use the :func:`vecr`